WebAssembly/spec/spectec/test-prose/TEST.md

 8. Push the values val^n to the stack.
 9. Push the value (REF.FUNC_ADDR fa) to the stack.
 10. Execute the instruction (CALL_REF $funcinst()[fa].TYPE).
-11. Pop all values val* from the stack.
+11. Pop all values val* from the top of the stack.
 12. Pop the activation of f with arity k from the stack.
 13. Push the values val* to the stack.
 14. Pop the values val^k from the stack.